 “Maybe I could have Jeval say we’re going to have tryouts or something.”

-Would it really work that way?
+Would it actually work that way?
 The vagaries of popularity eluded Daria, but while Quinn always had a line of lovelorn guys trailing after her (and always kept at a convenient distance) she didn’t seem to have many close friends beyond Satheri and maybe Tiphannia.

 Sort of like how Daria didn’t have any friends beyond Jane and maybe Jolda.